emasab/transparent-herd/README.md

 ### The singular function

-It converts a batched function to a singular one.
-If maxBatchSize is undefined, only one batched call at a time is done, otherwise calls with batches of at most maxBatchSize can be run in parallel
+It Converts a batched functions to a singular one.
+If _maxConcurrent_ is 1, only one batched call at a time is done, otherwise al most _maxConcurrent_ concurrent calls are called each one taking a part of the remaining queue

 ### Params

 **batched:** the batched function takes an array of arguments and returns an array of promises

-**maxBatchSize** if undefined, only one batch is run at a time, otherwise _n_ batches of at most _maxBatchSize_ can be run in parallel
+**maxConcurrent** if no passed, only one batch is run at a time, otherwise at most _maxConcurrent_ batches can be run in parallel

 ### Returns